 Grants are awarded on the condition that the funding is used for the purpose stated on the application form and is for a lawful purpose.
 Grants will not be awarded for political purposes.

 Organisations can apply for grants twice a year.
 A maximum of £2,000 will be awarded to any one applicant per financial year.
-Projects that receive Grant in Aid from the council will be able to apply to the Robin Hood Lottery Community Fund also.
+Projects that receive Grant in Aid from the council will be able to apply to the Robin Hood Lottery Community Fund as well.
 Only expenditure incurred in the current financial year will be considered for financial support, applications cannot be submitted for retrospective costs incurred in previous years or costs due in future financial years.

 Previous years' Grant in Aid financial support to groups will be taken into consideration when reviewing applications.
 Grants will not be awarded to individuals.